Loading…

 Sixteen sets in four years is a fast pace for any TCG, and One Piece TCG has maintained consistent quality across all of them.
 Each set covers a different arc, introduces new mechanics, and reshapes the competitive format.

 Knowing which sets exist, what they cover, and what their cards are worth is practical knowledge whether you are a collector tracking values, a competitive player evaluating standard-legal options, or a new player deciding where to start.
+New players should read the One Piece TCG beginner guide first for the turn structure and DON!! system before diving into set history.

 This is the complete list, OP-01 through OP-16.